-Sport boats are designed for cruising in typical conditions in sheltered and inshore waters; Category C. Wave heights over 2 feet (0.6 m) make sport boating uncomfortable.
-Waves over 3 feet (1.0 m) can be dangerous and should be avoided.
+Pontoon boats are designed for casual cruising in calm conditions in sheltered waters; Category D. Wave heights over 1 foot (0.3 m) make pontoon boating uncomfortable.
+Waves over 2 feet (0.6 m) can be dangerous and should be avoided as severe structural damage could occur that may not be covered by warranty.

-If you use your boat in the Great Lakes or ocean, you should confine your cruising close to the shore and constantly monitor the weather for changes.
-A sport boat is not made to be an oceangoing craft and as such can only be used if the water conditions are similar to an inland lake and only within 3 miles to shore.
+If you use your pontoon in the Great Lakes or ocean, you should confine your cruising primarily to bays and inlets and constantly monitor the weather for changes.
+A pontoon is not made to be an oceangoing craft and as such can only be used if the water conditions are similar to an inland lake and only close to shore.